 - Players who have ten or more accrued seasons may only yield a maximum of a 5th round compensatory pick, even if their actual value would otherwise be assigned higher.
 See Alan Faneca in 2009, who only awarded Pittsburgh with a 5th round pick instead of a 3rd despite his contract, playing time, and postseason honors.

-- Players who are cut with an injury settlement by their new team appear to qualify for the compensatory formula even if they otherwise would not.
+- Players who are cut with an injury settlement by their new team may qualify for the compensatory formula even if they otherwise would not.
 See Domenik Hixon in 2015, who qualified in favor of Carolina despite being cut with an injury settlement on June 3 due to tearing his ACL in OTAs.

 You may find OTC’s current compensatory draft pick projections on our draft page.